yangqingrong/h5desktop/README.md

 # step by step
 ## step 1
-download and install webview2 runtime first https://developer.microsoft.com/zh-cn/microsoft-edge/webview2/#download-section
+download and install webview2 runtime first manually https://developer.microsoft.com/zh-cn/microsoft-edge/webview2/#download-section

 clone this project or download it as zip file,and unzip it
 ## step 2